-Basic Assignment Operator (=
+Basic Assignment Operator (=) in C++

-) in C++ is one of the most fundamental operators.
+The assignment operator (=) in C++ is one of the most fundamental operators.
 It is used to assign the value of the right-hand side expression to the left-hand side variable.

 Purpose